timeplus-io/docs/docs/destination.md

 Then create a Kafka sink to send such data to the topic: snowflake.

-After setting up the sink connector in Confluent Cloud, a `snowflake` table will be created the specified database and schema in your snowflake envirement.
+After setting up the sink connector in Confluent Cloud, a `snowflake` table will be created the specified database and schema in your snowflake environment.
 Then you can create a view to flatten the JSON document, such as

 ```sql
 create view downsampled as select RECORD_CONTENT:time::timestamp_tz as time,